Investing Strategy Research

 Common and preferred stock are the two primary types of stock that companies issue to investors.

-Common stock is the most popular type of stock, and it grants shareholders voting rights in addition to potential dividends and capital gains.
+Common stock is the most popular type of stock.
+It grants shareholders voting rights in addition to potential dividends and capital gains.
 Common shares are also considered riskier than preferred shares since their dividend payments can be canceled or reduced at any time.

-Preferred stock provides investors with a steady income stream through fixed dividends paid out before common stockholders.
-Preferred shareholders do not have voting rights, but they receive priority for any dividends the company pays.
+Preferred stock provides investors a steady income stream through fixed dividends paid out before common stockholders.
+Preferred shareholders do not have voting rights but receive priority for any dividends the company pays.
 Additionally, preferred stocks usually have a higher claim on the company’s assets than common stock if it liquidates.

 Example: Common vs. Preferred Stock Price Performance

-This chart shows the Wells Fargo & Company (Ticker: WFC) stock price performance difference between common and preferred stock.
-Over the last 2 years, the preferred stock has declined in value from $25 to $19 -24%, whereas the common stock has increased from $23 to $41 +44%.
+This chart shows the difference between the stock price performance of Wells Fargo Company (Ticker: WFC) common and preferred stock.
+Over the last two years, the preferred stock has declined in value from $25 to $19 -24%, whereas the common stock has increased from $23 to + 44 +44%.

 Wells Fargo Common vs. Preferred Stock